thelakshaymehta/elearnp3/README.md

-Some people are facing issues selecting the Yes option in the poll — so please ignore the poll and share your confirmation directly with me or Rishikesh, or just post your name here in the group. ✅
+For the Framed in WebViews – Investment Rebalance Enter Order Page story, the approach was revised after grooming.
+This required additional analysis effort to align with the new approach, which impacted timelines and resulted in partial completion of AC2 in this sprint.